Alternate Fighter: Expanded

 Immovable Stance

-Prerequisites: 5th level, Strength or Constitution of 13
+Prerequisites: 5th-level, Strength or Constitution of 13

-As a bonus action, you can expend an Exploit Die to enter an immovable stance that lasts until you move from the space.
-Each time a creature attempts to grapple, move you against your will, or move through your space while you are in this stance it must first succeed on a Strength saving throw.
-On
+As a bonus action, you can expend an Exploit Die to enter an immovable stance that lasts until you move from your space.

 Intimidating Command

-Prerequisite: 5th level, Charisma of 13
+Prerequisite: 5th-level, Charisma of 13

 Ringing Strike

-Prerequisites: 5th level, Strength of 13
+Prerequisites: 5th-level, Strength of 13

 Shattering Slam

-Prerequisites: 5th level, Strength of 13
+Prerequisites: 5th-level, Strength of 13

 Terrain in this area that is loose earth or stone becomes difficult terrain until a creature uses its action to clear it.